Inclusion by Design

 Case Study

-As part of delivering a custom space for the24/7 easyJet Airlines team in a shared building with easyJet Holidays, Woodhouse recognised the particular requirement of this team to work in a controlled zone where lighting can be independently adjusted for individual needs of the occupier.
-Darker finishes were carefully selected to minimise glare and create a comfortable environment.
-Woodhouse also provided dedicated rest areas with comfortable recliners where employees can rest and take time-out.
+As part of creating a custom space for the 24/7 easyJet Airlines team – located in a shared building with easyJet Holidays – we recognised the team’s need for a controlled zone where lighting could be independently adjusted to suit individual preferences.
+Darker finishes were carefully chosen to minimise glare and enhance comfort.
+In addition, Woodhouse provided dedicated rest areas with comfortable recliners, giving employees a place to relax and take time out.

 easyJet Case Study